-Section 6.0 REPORT, SCHEDULE, AND ESTIMATED COSTS
+Section 5.0 REPORT, SCHEDULE, AND ESTIMATED COSTS

-6.1 REPORT
+5.1 REPORT

-The Phase II ESA will provide a soil and groundwater condition assessment and identify potential contaminant sources at the Site.
-The Phase II ESA report will include:
+The Phase II ESA field investigation will provide soil and groundwater condition data and identify potential contaminant sources at the Site.
+A Phase II ESA summary report will be prepared and include the following:

 - A summary of field methods and procedures

-- Results of the geophysical survey,

-- Tables and figures summarizing GPR findings, and analytical results for soil and groundwater samples,
+- Tables and figures summarizing analytical results for soil and groundwater samples,

 - Laboratory analytical reports,

 - Soil boring logs,

 - Field PID data,

 - Groundwater elevation data,

 - Maps of boring and well locations,

 - A description of any modifications to the scope of work in this SAP and an explanation for the deviation, and

 - Photographs of assessment activities.